Anxiety After Mushroom Trip – One Year Later

 Even a year later, I‘m still not quite sure if I want to take psychedelics again – for now, not yet.
 They call you when you‘re ready, so I am sure I will know.

-For me, it was just very important not to demonize psychedelics or blame them for the anxiety I experienced.
+For me, it was important not to demonize psychedelics or blame them for the anxiety I experienced.

 There certainly is a lot of healing potential to them and I’d still consider myself an advocate for psychedelics (I mean, I created a whole psychedelic art series – you can check it out here).